 Organisational and school staff need to be aware of what to look for and what actions to take when concerned about any of these issues (or any other concerns).

 Female Genital Mutilation (FGM)

-FGM is child abuse and a form of violence against women and girls, and therefore should be dealt with through the procedures set out in this document where possible.
+FGM is child abuse and a form of violence against women and girls, and we acknowledge the risk to our girls and always act in the best interest of the pupil.